 Research and Development Breakthroughs by U.S. Co-Optima Team

-The U.S. Department of Energy’s (DOE) Co-Optimization of Fuels & Engines (Co-Optima) initiative has brought together top scientists, engineers, and analysts from across the country to tackle efficiency and performance issues through simultaneous improvements to fuels and engines.
+The U.S. Department of Energy’s (DOE) Co-Optimization of Fuels and Engines (Co-Optima) initiative has brought together top scientists, engineers, and analysts from across the country to tackle efficiency and performance issues through simultaneous improvements to fuels and engines.

 DOE’s report released this week describes the Co-Optima team’s recent breakthroughs in understanding: